-When dealing with an instance of suspected inappropriate conduct which has been referred to a council by the IA:

-- 2.1 The council must be consistent with the Local Government principle of transparent and accountable decision making in the public interest by dealing with suspected inappropriate conduct in an open meeting of the council.
-However, where the matter may directly affect the health and safety of the complainant due to the nature of the complaint, the council may resolve to go into closed session under section 254J of the LGR or section 242J of the COBR to discuss the allegation. - 2.2 The subject councillor has a declarable conflict of interest in the matter and is permitted by the council to remain in the meeting during the debate about whether the councillor engaged in the inappropriate conduct and answer questions put to the subject councillor through the chairperson to assist the other councillors in making a decision.
-The permission to remain in the meeting for the debate is on the condition that the subject councillor must leave the place where the meeting is being held, including any area set aside for the public, during the vote on whether they have committed inappropriate conduct and what, if any, penalty to impose if the councillor is found to have committed inappropriate conduct. - 2.3 Should the complainant be a councillor, that councillor may have a declarable conflict of interest in the matter and if so, must follow the declarable conflict of interest procedures in section 4.
-If the complainant councillor who has a conflict of interest, wishes to remain in the meeting during the debate and vote on the matter, the other councillors must decide how to deal with the conflict of interest under section 4.
-The complainant councillor can be ordered to leave the meeting place or conditions may be applied to allow that councillor to participate in either the debate, the vote or the decision on any disciplinary action to be applied. - 2.4 The council must debate the issue and decide whether the subject councillor engaged in inappropriate conduct.
-If the council has lost quorum due to the number of conflicted councillors or another reason, the matter must be delegated consistent with section 257 of the LGA or section 238 of the COBA or deferred to another date when a quorum will be present.
+- decision to the mayor under section 257(2)(a), or to a standing committee section 257(2)(b) of the LGA or section 238(2)(a), (b) or (c) of the COBA. - 3.3.
+When dealing with an instance of a suspected conduct breach which has been referred to a local government by the IA: - 3.3.1.
+The council must be consistent with the local government principle of transparent and accountable decision making in the public interest by deciding the outcome of an investigation of a suspected conduct breach in an open meeting of the council.
+However, where the matter requires debate a council may close all or part of a meeting to the public, if considered necessary, to discuss an investigation report under the CBR section 242J, or the LGR section 254J. - 3.3.2.
+No resolution for a decision can be made in the closed session.
+The matter must be decided in an open session of the meeting or at a later meeting. - 3.3.3.
+Where a council makes a decision about a conduct breach matter at a council meeting that is inconsistent with a recommendation made about that matter in an investigation report, a statement of the reasons for the inconsistency must be included in the minutes of the meeting under CBR section 242H and the LGR section 254H. - 3.3.4.
+The subject councillor has a declarable conflict of interest in the matter and must declare the conflict of interest.
+The eligible councillors at the meeting can decide by resolution that the subject councillor may remain in the meeting (unless they decide otherwise), during the debate about the investigation report and may answer questions put to the subject councillor through the chairperson in relation to the evidence or written submission provided by the councillor to the local government. - 3.3.5.
+The subject councillor who has a declarable conflict must leave the place where the meeting is being held, including any area set aside for the public, during the vote on whether they have engaged in a conduct breach and what, if any, penalty to impose if the councillor is found to have engaged in a conduct breach. - 3.3.6.
+If the complainant is a councillor, that councillor has a declarable conflict of interest in the matter and if so, must follow the declarable conflict of interest procedures in clause 5.
+If the complainant councillor who has a conflict of interest, wishes to remain in the meeting during the debate and vote on the matter, the other eligible councillors (do not have a COI in the matter) must decide how to deal with the conflict of interest under clause 5.
+The complainant councillor can be ordered to leave the meeting place, or conditions may be applied to allow that councillor to participate in either the debate, the vote, or the decision on any disciplinary action to be applied. - 3.3.7.
+After making a decision under section 150AG of the LGA, the council must make the full investigation report, publicly available within 10 business days after the decision is made, with redactions of the name of the complainant and any witnesses but including the name of a councillor or the CEO of the council if they were complainants, and any councillor who declared a COI in the matter.